MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Clipboard.md

 ## DESCRIPTION

 The `Get-Clipboard` cmdlet gets the current Windows clipboard entry.
+Multiple lines of text are returned as an array of strings similar `Get-Content`.

 ## EXAMPLES